 - Reducing Your Waste the Fun Way by ABC Radio National’s Life Matters program.

-If you’re interested in reading more about decluttering, zero waste living, reducing waste and reducing consumerism, borrow these books from your local library first or buy now by clicking on these links:-
+Read more about decluttering, zero waste living, reducing waste & reducing consumerism.
+Borrow these books from your local library or buy now by clicking on these links:-

 - The Life Changing Magic of Tidying by Marie Kondo

 - Slow by Brooke McAlary

 Some links in this blogpost are my lifestyle partnership recommendations.
 I receive a commission when you make a purchase.

 About French for Tuesday's Meet your Community Series